hoaian412003/GcallReadme/user-service.md

-# GCALLS COMMUNITY - CUSTOMER SERVICE
+# GCALLS COMMUNITY - USER SERVICE

 ***

-Customer Service is a service that manipulate database and can be accessed by Gateway via REST API.
+User Service is one of a service that manipulate database and can be accessed by Gateway via REST API.
 It only communicates with the access-service.
 A username and a password, exemplifying Basic Access Authentication, must be validated.
-This service stores customer information such as phone number, customer information, activities on the system.
+This service stores user data, role data, sip account

 ### Technologies and techniques